 By 1750 the villagers of Borth were casting aside the limitations of inshore subsistence fishing.
 Despite commercial shipping being in its infancy at this time in Ceredigion, it was to expand rapidly.
-From 1800 it enjoyed a century of spectacular growth which bought prosperity to many of its coastal conurbations, including the village of Borth.
+From 1800 it enjoyed a century of spectacular growth which bought prosperity to many of its coastal communities, including the village of Borth.
 The men and women of Borth became enthusiastically involved with this enterprise that gave them a sense of worth and an opportunity to display their talent.
 Of this booming maritime expansion the late historian Geraint Jenkins declared that in the 19th century Ceredigion was one of the greatest nurseries of seamen in the British Isles.
 Borth punched far above its weight in that observation.
 The village also underpinned the growth of the nearby Merionethshire port of Aberdyfi.
-From the long ago captains such a David Daniel the elder of the late 1700’s to today’s captains Peter Norrington-Davies and Michael Birch, there is a remarkable line of some 280 captains as well as many officers, ships engineers and countless seamen.
+From the long ago captains such a David Daniel the elder of the late 1700’s to today’s Peter Norrington-Davies and Michael Birch, there is a remarkable line of nearly 300 captains as well as many officers, ships engineers and countless seamen.
 Not only are details of Borth mariners continually emerging from obscurity, but also those of the women who went with their husbands all over the world’s oceans.

 BORTH MASTER MARINERS, CIRCA 1900